Biden's dilemma: Satisfying Manchin risks losing other Dems

 So the question becomes less about what Manchin wants and more about whether Biden can bring him, the party’s other centrist senators and its progressives to middle ground and salvage his once-sweeping $3.5 trillion proposal from collapse.

 As the White House pushes its Democratic allies on Capitol Hill to wrap up slogging negotiations before end-of-the-month deadlines, pressure is mounting on the party to hold its slim majority in Congress together to deliver on Biden’s priorities.
-He will meet with House lawmakers from both groups again Tuesday at the White House.
+The president will meet with House lawmakers from both groups again Tuesday at the White House.
+Biden spoke by phone with Manchin on Monday, and Manchin met separately with two progressive leaders: Sen. Bernie Sanders of Vermont and Rep. Pramila Jayapal of Washington state.

 “We are at a point where we feel an urgency to move things forward,” Biden press secretary Jen Psaki acknowledged Monday.